 Formalize the Inter-Ministerial Officials Committee on Sustainable Biomass Energy (IMCBE) as recommended to the Cabinet.

-Finalize and formalize the draft policy briefs produced by the Project covering standards, pricing, logistics, technology and incentive schemes that have been developed for submission to and approval by SLSEA Board
+Finalize and formalize the draft policy briefs produced by the Project covering standards, pricing, logistics, technology and incentive schemes that have been developed for submission to and approval by SLSEA Board.

 Others